 Learning Mandarin?
 Going vegan?
 Giving up alcohol?
-Many of us will start 2020 by making a resolution.
+Many of us will start the year by making a resolution.
 Sometimes those resolutions stick.
 Often they don’t.
 What can you do to keep yours going?

 Well, the first thing you can do is junk the widespread belief that New Year’s resolutions inevitably fail.